 - Salt and freshly ground pepper to taste

-- Quick vegan tartar sauce for serving, optional (see note)
+- Hummus or quick tartar sauce, optional (see note)

 - Preheat the oven to 400º F. Line a roasting pan or baking sheet with parchment.